LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-09-DTLeftJoins3.md

     }
 }
 ```

+Add an IConfiguration object to get the connection string and make sure it's value is set in the constructor.

 I will break it down for you with comments.
 As you can see I am breaking MVC traditions here and instead are connecting  the database directly from this method.

-Make sure your
-RecipeIngredientsController constructor matches mine and make sure your
+Make sure your RecipeIngredientsController constructor matches mine and make sure your
 Index method matches!
 It will look different.
 ```
 private readonly CookingContext _context;